csernazs/misc/docs/python_programming_guide.md

 ### Parsing

-The data received in the previous step is now parsed into some abstract data type.
+The data received in the previous step is now loaded into some abstract data type.
 This should receive a pre-processed data, eg not raw data but some data consisting of python native types, such as list, dict, string, int, etc.